 Other posts you’ll love:

 HOW TO MAKE A MOBY WRAP

 A baby (preferably your own)

-That’s it!
-Tuck their cute little heads in (you’ll know if they’re safely high enough on your chest, if you can easily kiss the top of their head) if they aren’t strong enough to hold their head up on their own.
 This hold is only good for wearing the baby on your front, so please do not wear baby on your back in this fashion.